Code-Institute-Submissions/hardingrichard-pp5-diabetes-prediction_JanResub/README.md

 ## Business Requirements
-A medical center in North America is looking to improve their diagnoses of diabetes using the assistance of machine learning and investigating how best to use previous patient data on file in order to better predict whether or not future patients are likely to have diabetes or not.
+Diabetes is a growing disease which affects a large portion of the population around the world.
+Accurate and opportune predictions of diabetes is important due to the complications that it can pose on other life-threatening diseases.
+A medical center in North America is looking to improve their diagnoses of diabetes using the assistance of machine learning and investigating how best to use previous patient data in order to better predict whether or not future patients are likely to have diabetes.

 * 1 - The client is interested in discovering how various biomarkers in female patients correlate to the likeliness of developing diabetes.
 The client expects to better understand this by reviewing data visualizations of the biomarker variables
 * 2 - The client is also interested in how these biomarkers can be used to predict the likeliness of the patient having diabetes.
+* 3 - The client requires a machine learning tool that their healthcare practitioners can use to identify whether a patient has diabetes.
+* 4 - The client expresses that the machine learning tool can be easily accessed via a dashboard.

 ## Hypothesis & Validation
-* List here your project hypothesis(es) and how you envision validating it (them)
+* High blood sugar levels are likely to be a primary predictor in the outcome of a diabetes diagnosis.
+    * Visualisation to be used to show glucose levels and correlation to diabetes
+*

 ## Rationale
 * List your business requirements and a rationale to map them to the Data Visualisations and ML tasks